A Guide to the Change Management IT Process

 The High Cost of Unmanaged Change

-• Lost Productivity: When systems are down or employees are fighting with new software, work simply stops.
+• Lost Productivity: When systems crash or employees struggle with unfamiliar software, the work stops.
+This creates a bottleneck that affects the entire company.

-A well-defined change management IT process transforms reactive firefighting into proactive strategy.
-It gives you the visibility, accountability, and control needed to ensure technology serves the business, not disrupts it.
+A defined change management IT process turns reactive firefighting into a proactive strategy.
+It provides the visibility and accountability needed to ensure technology supports the business instead of disrupting it.

 Managed vs Unmanaged IT Change Outcomes